Raudonkepuris/anime-wallpaper-changer/README.md

 ## Installation :

+### Linux

-(Currently only tested on Manjaro GNOME)
+(Currently only tested on Manjaro GNOME but should work on any other distro with GNOME desktop enviroment)

 ```sh
 chmod +x install.sh
 ./install.sh
 ```

+### Windows

+There's no installation on windows, just run the script, should work.